Skip to main content

 "id": "next_Step_id", // Identifier of the target step

-"route": "verified" // Named route for conditional transitions (e.g., "verified", "failure")
+"port": "verified" // Named port for conditional transitions (e.g., "verified", "not_verified")

 }